sireum/v3/readme.md

 Currently, the propositional and predicate logic proof checker portion of the tool has been fully implemented; the programming logic checker still requires the following components to be
-implemented: (a) proof checker, (b) runtime assertion compiler to regular Scala programs that embed contracts as assertions.
+implemented: (a) proof checker, (b) runtime assertion compiler to regular Scala programs that embeds contracts as Scala assertions.
 The proof checker will make use a high-performing SMT solver such as [Z3](https://github.com/Z3Prover/z3).